zetaPRIME/sb.StardustSuite/README.md

 Provides various library functions and systems.

 ## StardustTweaks
-A few tweaks to Starbound mechanics; mostly physics at the moment, but also makes rail platforms not pop off quite so easily.
+A few tweaks to Starbound mechanics; mostly physics and techs at the moment, but also makes rail platforms not pop off quite so easily.

 ## StarTech
 All sorts of technological advancements!
 Store your items in a transmatter network, \<EOF\>